🧠🤖

 - Open-endedness: Evolving self-improving LLM Coding Agent using evolutionary algorithm (collaborating with Jenny Zhang)

-- AI Research Scientist: In November 2025, I will join the AIRA Team at FAIR (manager: Yoram Bachrach), building toward a fully automated AI research scientist.
+- AI Research Scientist: In November 2025, I will join the AIRA Team at FAIR as a student researcher (manager: Yoram Bachrach), building toward a fully automated AI research scientist.

 Past Research Highlight

 In early 2024 I was beginning my transition from Neuroscience to AI.
 By then, progress in AI for several years had already exploded in a myriad of promise and hope.
-But what struck me in 2024 was that the rate of progress was continuing unabated, and my feelings of open-ended benefit for humanity turned to worries for our extinction as we barrel unprepared toward the direction of ASI.
-My main motivation is that in order for humanity to benefit from the plethora of benefits that AI brings, we must make sure the system is aligned, and we must build such safe systems now.
+But what struck me in 2024 was that the rate of progress.
+In order for humanity to benefit from the plethora of benefits that AI brings, we must make sure the system is aligned, and we must build such safe systems now.

-One area, for instance, that I have worked on is to monitor/evaluate the trustworthiness/deception of both alignment assistant (supervisor) and the supervisee via interpretability tools (Preprint).
+One area, for instance, that I have worked on is to monitor and characterize deception in LLMs (Preprint).